sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 * **Date** - will allow you to select contacts before, after, or on a specific date. *Example: 1/1/2014*
 * **Text** - will allow you to select contacts who match specific text. *Example: Pet field that says "Dog"*
 * **Number** - will allow you to do things like “greater than,” “less than,” or “equals.”
 Both decimal and integer values are accepted. *Example: The age of your recipient: 27*

+{% info %}
+You can create up to 20 custom fields for each data type: date, text, and number.
+{% endinfo %}

+{% warning %}
+Text custom fields are limited to a length of 240 characters.
+{% endwarning %}

 ![]({{root_url}}/images/custom_fields_1.png "Default Custom Fields")